camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 If finer grained authorizations are required, the permissions "Task Work" and "Task Assign" can be used.
 The intuition behind "Task Work" is that it only authorizes the user to _work_ on a task (i.e., claim and complete it) but not assign it to another user or in another way "distribute work" to colleagues.

-If a user has "Update Variable" permission on a task (or "Update Task Variable" permission on the corresponding process definition) the the user is authorize to perform set/remove task variable actions.
+If a user has "Update Variable" permission on a task (or "Update Task Variable" permission on the corresponding process definition) the user is authorized to perform set/remove task variable actions.

 The table below shows a detailed overview on which permissions authorize a user to perform which task actions: